The vessel- a short story by Daisy Willows

 A bloated smiling face.
 The receptionist takes my documents.
 The ballooned smiling face points us in the direction of the waiting area.

 ‘Whoa!
-They must have known we were arriving, all the chairs are set up, ready for a blessed sermon.
+They must have known we were arriving, all the chairs were set up, ready for a blessed sermon.
 Wanna do the honours?’
 What am I saying?
 I watch his fat turnip- shaped face go red.
 Blood red.
 He is simmering away like a stew but someone forgot to put the meat in.
 Jesus why the hell did I agree to this?
 The walls expand and shrink like I’m sucking on a plastic bag.
 Panic.
 I’m in Plato’s allegorical cave.
 His shadow torments me, I’m convinced that Mother Nature has given him rights over oxygen.

 ‘Hope Sainte?’ a nurse’s voice booms.
 Jumped up like a leap frog.
 Crap joke but I got spooked.
 The nurse looks up at me, she raises her eyebrows which make her glasses slant downwards.
 He heaves his body upwards.
 I feel his skulking bristling my nerves.
 The Nurse ushers me into a cubicle.

 ‘Change into this then hop on a bed’ she gestures to a bed.
 I touch the blue gown and put my fingers to my nose.
 Tainted, I gag.
 How can I put it?
-It’s like, I’m inhaling water.
+It’s like I’m inhaling water.
 Panic has dropped her anchor.

 Lying horizontally I turn my head to the left and I look up into a pair of nostrils.
 It’s the Surgeon.
 His lips are moving like that singing bass fish that was all the rage in the nineties.
-I can’t hear jack shit- the porter wheels me into theatre.
+I can’t hear jack shit- the porter wheels me into the theatre.

 I open my eyes.
 I exhale, the cubicle expands.
 He enters, drops his head.
 Doesn’t even bother to look at me.
-He stands in a corner and folds his arms He just stands in that corner reminding me of a scare crow.
+He stands in a corner and folds his arms.
+He just stands in that corner reminding me of a scarecrow.
 All stiff and glacial.
 Hours slither by, the silence hissing mercilessly.
 A hug.
 I want a hug.
 The silence is pierced.
 It’s me.
 I’m screaming.
 Little critters are scratching away at my insides.
 The attack is stabbing and sharp.
 The pain throbs with intent.
 Panic.

 ‘What the hell is happening?’
 I look over and he’s fiddling with his fucking phone like he’s re-arranging his balls.
 Strap on cock-face!
 He turns around to face me.
 Did I say that out loud?
-He looks demonical enough.
+He looks demonic enough.

 ‘Erm… well derr!’
 He slaps my forehead, ‘you’re giving birth to our baby!
 Look at the state of ya!’
 I follow his eyes.
 They settle on my well-formed bump.